Littering & Illegal DumpingBack

 Report witnessing littering and illegal dumping from vehicles

 Queensland's Waste Reduction and Recycling Act 2011 provides everyone with the ability to report littering and illegal dumping associated with a motor vehicle, trailer or vessel.

-If you witness a person littering or illegally dumping waste from a vehicle, trailer or vessel, report it to the Department of Environment Heritage and Protection (DEHP) and complete a report form on their website.
+If you witness a person littering or illegally dumping waste from a vehicle, trailer or vessel, report it to the Department of Environment and Science (DES) and complete a report form on their website.